-- 1. The credit accepted from accredited two-year institutions is limited only by the provision that 60 semester hours must be taken at SIUC or at any other approved four-year institution, and by the residence requirements.
-Credit for work experience, CLEP, military credit, and proficiency examination credit awarded by an accredited senior-level institution are counted toward the 60-hour requirement but not toward the residence requirement. - 2.
-An associate degree in a baccalaureate-oriented program from an accredited institution will be accepted as meeting all the SIUC General Education requirements.
-The degree will not, however, waive specific academic unit or major and minor requirements that may be offered through General Education courses.
+1. The credit accepted from accredited two-year institutions is limited only by the provision that 60 semester hours must be taken at SIUC or at any other approved four-year institution, and by the residence requirements.
+Credit for work experience, CLEP, military credit, and proficiency examination credit awarded by an accredited senior-level institution are counted toward the 60-hour requirement but not toward the residence requirement.

+An associate degree in a baccalaureate-oriented program from an accredited institution will be accepted as meeting all the SIUC university core curriculum requirements.
+The degree will not, however, waive specific academic unit or major and minor requirements that may be offered through university core curriculum courses.